-Negro Leagues recognized as official major leagues, stats to be added to MLB records
+Negro Leagues recognized as official major league, stats to be added to MLB records

+"My daughter and my sons heard and they were all excited and they came over to talk and rejoice in the good news," Teasley, 93, who played for the New York Cubans in 1948, said on the phone from his home in Detroit.

+"It's early Christmas and it will make the new year a lot happier, especially since my wife passed away in January.
+I just think about all the players...
+It's a wonderful thing."

-The move comes during the centennial celebration of the founding of the Negro Leagues, which showcased stars such as Josh Gibson -- considered one of the best hitters in the history of the game -- and Leroy "Satchel" Paige, a pitching legend who made his big league debut in 1948 at the age of 42.
+MLB's announcement comes during the centennial celebration of the founding of the Negro Leagues, which showcased stars such as Josh Gibson -- considered one of the best hitters in the history of the game -- and Leroy "Satchel" Paige, a pitching legend who made his big league debut in 1948 at the age of 42.

+Teasley noted the official recognition merely confirmed what Negro League players had long known.

+"I started practicing with some former Negro League players when I was 12 years old and I used to hear stories about the greats -- Josh Gibson, Satchel Paige and Buck Leonard," he said.
+"And I had a feeling back then that they were just as good as the major leaguers."

 The historic recognition coincided with the Cleveland baseball club's decision this week to remove "Indians" from its name as US corporate brands reexamine their use of racist caricatures and stereotypical names.